rust-util-collections/vsdb/README.md

 # vsdb

-vsdb, a Versioned State DataBase, mainly used to store versioned state for blockchain.
+vsdb, Versioned Stateful DataBase, mainly used in blockchain scene.

 support some GIT-like operations, such as: